 Airbus UP42 startup democratizes access to geospatial data.
 It launches an open platform and marketplace dedicated to helping developers and startups build, run, and scale geospatial products.
 It opens up access to geospatial data, imagery, and processing algorithms — allowing users to develop and launch innovative products.
-On this landmark occasion, we engaged into a conversation with CTO of UP42, Sean Wiid to know more about the journey, the offerings and much more.
+On this landmark occasion, we engaged into a conversation with CPO of UP42, Sean Wiid to know more about the journey, the offerings and much more.

 Access to quality geospatial data has always been an issue, how will UP42 solve this?